-Columbia Housing does not propose any leadership operations and management changes during the fiscal year 24-25.
+Columbia Housing does not propose any leadership operations and management changes during the fiscal year 25-26.

 - 1) The Chief Executive Officer (CEO) directs day-to-day management and operations of the Housing Authority with assistance of the following senior management staff:

 - Senior Vice President of Operations (COO)

 - Chief of Development

 - Senior Vice President of Communications

 - Chief Financial Officer

 - Senior Vice President of Resident and Strategic Initiatives

-- Senior Vice President of Property management and Maintenance
+- Senior Vice President of Property Management and Maintenance

 - Housing District Manager

 - Vice President of Housing Choice Voucher

 - Vice President of Human Resources

-- Vice President of IT
+- Vice President of Information and Technology

 - Chief of Staff

 - Chief of Police

 - CH Cares Coordinator

+- Executive Assistant to the COO

 - 2) All property management staff will receive certifications for RAD/PBV Specialists and Tax Credit.

 - 3) As result of RAD conversions, CH will be transitioning from public housing wait list to a site-based wait list.

+- 4) Property Management teams will oversee leasing and management of RAD converted properties.
+HCV Department will be managing the waiting lists for the vouchers.